 These programs are about life skills, persistence, teamwork, and innovation.
 They focus on initiative, deep thinking, problem solving, and how to spring back quickly from setbacks.
 They're about more than subject content; they include what you learn from failure as well as success, and how to map the course ahead.

-St. Johns Country Day School is proud to be approved as one of the few Northeast Florida providers of the AP Capstone Program -- a new offering from the College Board.
-AP Capstone is an innovate program that complements and enhances discipline-specific AP courses.
+St. Johns Country Day School is proud to be one of the few Northeast Florida providers of the AP Capstone Program -- a new offering from the College Board.
+AP Capstone is an innovative program that complements and enhances discipline-specific AP courses.
 Consisting of two new AP courses-- AP Seminar and AP Research-- AP Capstone will help St. Johns students develop the research, critical thinking, and communication skills that are essential to college readiness and lifelong success.

 Incoming sophomores have the opportunity to enroll in the first of these new courses, AP Seminar, in lieu of modern World History or Honors Modern World History.
 This foundational course will provide students with opportunities to think critically, research, analyze, develop arguments, collaborate, and communicate using a variety of media.
 Then, in their junior years, students have the opportunity to take the AP Research course, which focuses on a yearlong research-based investigation of a selected topic.